Indonesian court to rule on changing electoral system ahead of elections - ExBulletin

 “The possibility of postponement of the elections is high if the decision is a closed system,” said Bivitri Susanti of Indonesia’s Jentera Law School, adding that the election commission would need time to implement the necessary changes.

-Fajar Laksono, the court’s spokesman, confirmed that a decision on the voting system was expected on Thursday.
+Fajar Laksono, the court’s spokesperson, confirmed that a decision on the voting system was expected on Thursday.

 The election in the world’s third-largest democracy will choose a new legislature and a new president, with incumbent Joko Widodo, better known as Jokowi, due to reach the end of his second and final term next year.